adangel/JavaScreenshot/documentation.md

 applications to take screenshots of the desktop without letting the user know about this.

-But let's take a step back: On a modern linux desktop, the different process such as the desktop itself and the applications communicate with each other via [DBus](https://freedesktop.org/wiki/Software/dbus/).
+But let's take a step back: On a modern linux desktop, the different processes such as the desktop itself and the applications communicate with each other via [DBus](https://freedesktop.org/wiki/Software/dbus/).
 This means, an application can send a request to the desktop to take a screenshot.
 This